kinsta-content/node-js-photo-sharing-app/Chapters/08 - Chapter 8/README.md

 const saltRounds = 10;
 ```

 With “salt round” they actually mean the cost factor.
-The cost factor controls how much time is needed to calculate a single BCrypt hash.
+The cost factor controls how much time is needed to calculate a single bcrypt hash.
 The higher the cost factor, the more hashing rounds are done.
 Increasing the cost factor by 1 doubles the necessary time.
 The more time is necessary, the more difficult it is some someon to figure out a password with a brute-force attack.
 We are going with 10, while it's larger than probably necessary for such a small application, it isn't big enough to cause any noticeable lag.
 Feel free to up it if you like.

 An important note is that this will have zero effect on anything already stored in the database.
 Let's edit our signup route with `bcrypt`.